 Time Pressure & Poor Quality Assurance

 So you’ve defined the solution to work a certain way but the developers didn’t quite follow the script and the testers signed off because the test cases weren’t exhaustive or extensive enough to identify missing requirements—key project activities have been rushed.
 Time and quality certainly go hand in hand; the more time you have on your hands, the more you can iron out the rough edges.
+Here's a scenario to consider:

 The bank reconciliation team of a multinational company did not see a final demonstration of the reconciliation feature of their ERP before the system was fully implemented.